madSimonJ/madsimonj.github.io/blog/20211219/oregontrail_1.md

 <h4>To follow...</h4>

 <p>The next step is to write out the basic turn sequence (each turn consisting of a set number of days in world time, during which there will be random events and activities for the user to perform.
 Unless there are any surprises, I'll probably leave out mini-games for the time being, and focus on those in a subsequent installment.
 The real-time hunting game sounds especially challenging to do this way.</p>

+<p>My current plan is to have a blog entry a month written during 2022, and for the most part I'm intending to stick to the same format - fun retro computing projects in Functional C#.
+Tentatively the next game I'd like to look at is Dope Wars, which has a similar age and pedigree to Oregon Trail.
+I hope you'll stay with me for all of that as well.</p>

+<p>Thanks for reading!
+Stay safe out there!</p>